tedneward/Azgaarnoth/Races/Elves/Fey.md

 ```
 name = 'Fey'
-description = "***Fey Elves.*** The *eladrin* are elves native to the Feywild, a realm of beauty, unpredictable emotion, and boundless magic.
+description = "***Subrace: Fey Elf (Eladrin).*** The *eladrin* are elves native to the Feywild, a realm of beauty, unpredictable emotion, and boundless magic.
 They are most often found in the wilds of [North Bedia](http://azgaarnoth.tedneward.com/Nations/Bedia.md), or on any of the scattered islands around Azgaarnoth.
 Intriguingly, they are also commonly found in the lands of the [Hordes](http://azgaarnoth.tedneward.com/Races/index.md#hordes), without being forced into extensive combat against their neighbors."
 def level0(npc):
   season = choose("Choose the season association:", ['Autumn', 'Winter', 'Spring', 'Summer'])
   if season == 'Autumn':